Mateo Drežnjak

-Mateo Drežnjak (born March 8, 1999) is a Croatian professional basketball player for Budućnost of the Prva A Liga and the ABA League.
+Mateo Drežnjak (born March 8, 1999) is a Croatian professional basketball player for Slovan Bratislava of the Slovak Basketball League and the ABA League.
 Standing at 1.95 m, he plays at the shooting guard position.

 Professional career

 Drežnjak started his professional career in Široki.
 At the age of 20 he was one of the leaders of the team playing in the Bosnian League and the ABA League Second Division.

 In June 2020, Drežnjak moved to Cibona of the Croatian League and the ABA League, signing a four-year contract.

 On 7 July 2022, Drežnjak signed a one-year deal with SC Derby of the Prva A Liga and the ABA League.

 National team career

 Drežnjak played for the Croatian national basketball team youth selections.
 He was part of the teams that were ninth at the 2015 FIBA Europe Under-16 Championship and won the gold medal at the 2017 FIBA U18 European Championship Division B.

 Drežnjak was part for the Croatia national B team at the 2019 NBA Summer League and 2019 FIBA Stanković Continental Champions' Cup.

 Drežnjak debuted for the Croatian A team at the EuroBasket 2022 qualification.
 In the first two games played against Sweden and Netherlands in February 2020, he was the top scorer of the team.

 In February 2020, FIBA named Drežnjak one of the 10 most promising European talents.